 Freshman Edge is a specially designed program for freshmen who have been admitted to UC Berkeley for the coming fall.
 This program gives you an early start on your Berkeley experience by offering popular and required courses during the summer.
 Get to know the campus before the fall rush and connect with peers at program events that give you an inside look into life as a college student.
 Freshman Edge participants not only get a head start on their college career, but also save money by paying UC student rates rather than Summer Sessions visiting student rates.

-Enrollment in Freshman Edge has closed.
+Enrollment in Freshman Edge begins late March 2018.

 Have a question?

 - Visit us for drop-in advising on Mondays 3-4:30 p.m. at our office at 1995 University Ave, Suite 130